Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons11.md

 ```

 - If we run this test with `forge test --mt test_denialOfService -vvv` we see that the test indeed passes and we get a print out corroborating the vulnerability!
+- I challenge you to play with this test a little bit and customize it.
+See if you can adjust it to print out the gas costs with 1000 entrants!